Left ventricular hypertrophy

 - You have severe lightheadedness or lose consciousness

-If you experience mild shortness of breath or other symptoms, such as palpitations, see your doctor.
+If you have mild shortness of breath or other symptoms, such as palpitations, see your health care provider.

-If you have high blood pressure or another condition that increases your risk of left ventricular hypertrophy, your doctor is likely to recommend regular appointments to monitor your heart.
-Even if you feel well, you need to have your blood pressure checked annually, or more often if you:
+If you have high blood pressure or another condition that increases the risk of left ventricular hypertrophy, your provider is likely to recommend regular health checkups to check your heart.

-Factors that can cause your heart to work harder include:
+Things that can cause the heart to work harder and may possibly lead to left ventricular hypertrophy include:

-In addition to hypertension and aortic valve stenosis, factors that increase your risk of left ventricular hypertrophy include:
+Things that increase the risk of left ventricular hypertrophy include:

 - Weight.
-Being overweight increases your risk of high blood pressure and left ventricular hypertrophy.
+Being overweight increases the risk of high blood pressure and left ventricular hypertrophy.

 As a result of these changes, complications of left ventricular hypertrophy include: